 Glue three regular popsicle sticks together to make a triangle.
 With the point facing down, the top stick should be placed lower to make antlers.
-Glue a red pom pom on the point for a nose, and glue the eyes on the sticks about half way up from the point.
-You can embelish the antlers with twisted brown pipe cleaners too.
+Glue a red pom pom on the point for a nose, and glue the eyes on the sticks about halfway up from the point.
+You can embellish the antlers with twisted brown pipe cleaners too.

-Get a sheet of Fun Foam, a package of Christmas stickers, and a strip of self- adhesive magnet.
-Cut the Fun Foam in squares bigger than the sticker, and the magnet in about 1/2" pieces.
+Get a sheet of Fun Foam, a package of Christmas stickers, and a strip of the self-adhesive magnet.
+Cut the Fun Foam in squares bigger than the sticker, and the magnet is about 1/2" pieces.
 Give each child a piece of foam, a sticker, and a magnet.
-Put the sticker on the foam, trim around it as desired (leave some color from the foam showing as a border) and stick the magnet on the back.
+Put the sticker on the foam, trim around it as desired (leave some color from the foam showing as a border), and stick the magnet on the back.
 These are great for any holiday/occasion.
 Or instead, hot-glue a pin back to it!

 CHRISTMAS WALL HANGING

-You will need: a light colored cloth napkin (any size, dowel rod, red and green yearn, green and red paint, and glue.
-Fold the top of napkin over 1/2 inch, insert the dowel, then glue the napkin edge down.
+You will need: a light-colored cloth napkin (any size, dowel rod, red and green yearn, green and red paint, and glue.
+Fold the top of the napkin over 1/2 inch, insert the dowel, then glue the napkin edge down.
 Place a child's hand in the green paint, and press it several times on the napkin to form a wreath.
-Add red thumb prints for holly berries.
+Add red thumbprints for holly berries.
 Tie the yarn onto the ends of the dowel and hang!